How to Set Up a Working Schedule with your Virtual Assistant

 Having references from previous clients who have worked with the virtual assistant in question is also helpful.
 This will give you an idea of what they’re like to work with and how they handle various situations.

-You should look into whether or not this person is a member of any professional associations (such as the International Association for Time Management) or whether they hold certifications related to their industry (such as Project Management Professional).
+It would help if you looked into whether or not this person is a member of any professional associations (such as the International Association for Time Management) or whether they hold certifications related to their industry (such as Project Management Professional).

 If they do, ask them what makes those certifications unique compared to others in the field.
+Finally, before signing up, ensure your virtual assistant has the special skills or expertise relevant to your project!

 Set boundaries